Is Stock Market regulated by Government?

 Another main aspect fo SEBI is protecting the interest of people.
 Every now and then there are lots of PONZI schemes which comes up to fool people.
 Investors get cheated looking at the attractive interest rates.

-If you come to know about any scheme with dubious methods or if you get any doubts about that company, you can report it to SEBI.
-Any investment related things have to be approved by SEBI and you can directly ask the company for the same.
+If you come to know about any scheme with dubious methods and if you get any doubts about that company, you can report it to SEBI.
+Any investment related things have to be approved by SEBI.
+Next time you can directly ask the company for the same.

 If you have any complaint against any intermediary registered with SEBI, please follow the below steps,